process-engine/procese_engine_runtime/README.md

 purposes and not have it expose information about any embedded service (which is what the ProcessEngine would be in this instance).

-BPMN Studio uses these global routes to identity remote ProcessEngines to connect to.
+BPMN Studio uses these global routes to identify remote ProcessEngines to connect to.
-The route `http://localhost:8000/process_engine` ensures that the Studio can do so, even if `http://localhost:8000/` is reserved by your application.
+The route `http://localhost:8000/process_engine` ensures that the studio can do so, even if `http://localhost:8000/` is reserved by your application.

-In other words: These routes allow you to access an embedded ProcessEngine through BPMN studio.
+In other words: These routes allow you to access an embedded ProcessEngine through BPMN Studio.

 **Note:**
 See the [Other startup parameters](#other_startup_parameters) section for instructions